Myanmar (Burma) Holidays

 Feel the magic of the east

-Virtually closed to tourists for so long, it retains much of its exotic allure despite growing numbers of travellers embarking on a trip to Burma.
+Virtually closed to tourists for so long, it retains much of its exotic allure despite growing numbers of travellers embarking on a trip to Myanmar.
 Filled with artefacts of devotion, sights like the thousands of temples dotting the vast Bagan plains or the Shwedagon Pagoda shimmering with gold and jewels are awe-inspiring.

-The people of Burma welcome travellers with open arms and whether sharing a strong cup of tea in a local teahouse or lunching with the nuns in a rural convent, meeting the locals will be the high point of your trip.
+The people of Myanmar welcome travellers with open arms and whether sharing a strong cup of tea in a local teahouse or lunching with the nuns in a rural convent, meeting the locals will be the high point of your trip.

 Perched on the shores of the tranquil Yangon River, this waterfront city is a hub of activity, with thriving bars and restaurants and an emerging art scene.
 The Shwedagon Pagoda is the city's shining jewel, a golden stupa which can be seen from all over town.
 Explore Yangon's historic streets, lined with British-colonial architecture.

 The sight of more than 4000 temples dotting the dusty plains at Bagan as far as the eye can see is such a vision of the exotic east it is almost mythical.
 Be the star of your own adventure novel when you witness the vista for yourself, before exploring some of the temples up close.
 At sunset, the long red light glimpses across the plain and the temples seem to change colour as the shadows lengthen.
 For a once-in-a-lifetime experience, see the temples by air from a hot air balloon.